Tylosaurus: Depiction history

-When Cope described the holotype specimen of T. proriger in 1870, he visualized it as an "excessively elongated reptile", due to the morphology of the caudal vertebrae which suggested this.
-Taking into account his descriptions, this would result in a sea serpent-like reptile reaching lengths rivaling those of the largest cetaceans.
+When Cope described the holotype specimen of T. proriger in 1870, he visualized it as an "excessively elongated reptile", due the morphological arrangement of its caudal vertebrae.
+Based on his descriptions, it would have corresponded to a sea-serpent-like marine reptile, with the largest individuals reaching sizes comparable to those of the largest cetaceans.
 The following year, Cope added more details to his visualization of the animal.
 For him, the head of Tylosaurus would be conical in shape, with eyes on top, and having a jaw connected to a throat similar to that of a pelican, thus facilitating the entry of its prey.
 Still according to Cope, the animal would have had only the flippers located at the front of the body, those at the back being absent.
 The tail is seen as long and flat, used in eel-like locomotion.
-This depiction was followed in various works published during the late 19th century, although some depictions also depict the animal with a long neck.
+This reconstruction was subsequently adopted in various works published during the late 19th century, although some authors also portrayed the animal with a long neck.